 In the case of a snake bite, email "snakebite" to firstname.lastname@example.org.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Aspidelaps scutatus scutatus

-Found through out north eastern Namibia ranging down south as far as Mariental.
-These are found in stony and sandy regions.
+Found throughout north eastern Namibia ranging down south as far as Mariental, in stony and sandy regions.

-Speckled shield cobras have a rather strong neurotoxic venom; although not considered life threatening caution should be taken when dealing with young children and the elderly.
-First aid: keep the victim calm and reasured immobolise the limb and transport to the nearest hospital A.S.A.P.
+It has a rather strong neurotoxic venom; although not considered life threatening caution should be taken when dealing with young children and the elderly.
+First aid: keep the victim calm and reasured immobolise the limb and transport to the nearest hospital as soon as possible.